kulembetov/button-component/README.md

 - `children` (React.ReactNode): Content of the button.
 Optional.
 - `type` (required): Button type, one of the six specified types.
 - `size` (required): One of the defined sizes.
-- `disabled` (boolean): If true, the button is inactive.
+- `isDisabled` (boolean): If true, the button is inactive.
 Default is false.
 Optional.
 - `onClick` (function): Handler for click events.
 Optional.
 - `iconColor` (string): Color of the icon.
 Optional.
 - `iconBefore` (ReactElement): Icon displayed before the content.
 Optional.
 - `iconAfter` (ReactElement): Icon displayed after the content.
 Optional.
 - `iconCenter` (ReactElement): Icon displayed at the center.
 Optional.
-- `iconOnly` (boolean): If true, only the icon is displayed.
+- `isIconOnly` (boolean): If true, only the icon is displayed.
 Default is false.
 Optional.
 - `hoverColor` (string): Icon color on hover, defaults to `iconColor`.
 Optional.
 - `to` (string): URL to navigate on button click, requires `react-router-dom`.
 Optional.